ApolloTang/math-in-github-markdown/math-equation.md

 $$
 See equation$(\ref{eq4})$ and equation$(\ref{eq2})$

-`\ref{}` only works in in MathJax, it does not work in vscode because vscode use (KeTex). `\ref{}` suppose to work on github since github uses MathJax but does some it is now broken:
+`\ref{}` only works in in MathJax, it does not work in vscode because vscode uses (KeTex). `\ref{}` suppose to work on github since github uses MathJax however, this seem to be broken:

 ---

-The following suppose to work in github but it is broken
+The following suppose to work in github but it is broken:

 ```math
 \sqrt{3}
 ```